Crayon Flower Sun Catcher Craft

 - Bits of leftover crayons

-- Warm iron in the hands of an adult
+- Warm iron to be used by an adult

 - Scissors